Bokos-/portfolio/content/blog/necessary-react-libraries/index.en.md

 language: en
 ---

-In the last year I've met many new libraries that are related to React.
+In the last year, I've met many new libraries that are related to React.
-It's especially due to fact I didn't have previous experience and as well javascript is such fast programming language that a lot of libraries are released every day.
+It's especially due to the fact I didn't have previous experience and as well javascript is such fast programming language that a lot of libraries are released every day.
 I would like to postpone my experience here and bring you closer to what I think.
 What do I see and consider today to be necessary when working with React?
 Libraries can help those who start with it.
-I started with React at official [tutorial](https://reactjs.org/tutorial/tutorial.html) from Facebook.
+I started with React at the official [tutorial](https://reactjs.org/tutorial/tutorial.html) from Facebook.
-When you understand the basic concepts and find out how to [structure the React project](<(https://reactjs.org/docs/faq-structure.html)>), then you need get some background to the current popular libraries.
-Here is a my list of libraries.
+When you understand the basic concepts and find out how to [structure the React project](<(https://reactjs.org/docs/faq-structure.html)>), then you need to get some background to the current popular libraries.
+Here is my list of libraries.

 > Don’t overthink it.
 > If you’re just starting a project, don’t spend more than five minutes on choosing a file structure.